My mom, Deborah, passed away in May.

 It wasn’t COVID-19.
-Complications of complications from the cancer that she was cured of nearly ten years earlier compounded in her body until she just needed to rest.
+Complications of complications from the cancer that she was cured of years earlier compounded in her body until she just needed to rest.
 She died in the hospital, and my sister and I weren’t even allowed in the building.

+In February, she was admitted again.
 At first, her brothers and sisters were by her side constantly.
-But after COVID hit, visitors were banned, and she spent her days alone, trying to figure out how to place video calls so she could see my baby daughter.
-By the time she was discharged in late April, we had decided she would move in with my family in Austin.
+But after the coronavirus hit, visitors were banned, and she spent her days alone, trying to figure out how to place video calls so she could see my baby daughter.
+By the time she was discharged in April, we had decided she would move in with my family in Austin.

-My sister and I will split up or give away most of mom’s stuff.
+My sister and I will split up or give away most of Mom’s stuff.
 We’re not going to cherish her washcloths and the cheap necklaces bought from friends in the bingo hall.
 The clothes don’t fit my sister or my wife, so they’ll be donated.
 The furniture will go to an organization that helps people in need.
 We’ll keep the pictures, of course, but they’ll probably stay in a box until we get around to buying a photo album.

 But that’s not all my mom left behind.
 After every hospital stay she was sent home with a small mountain of supplies that accumulated for years until, at the end, they were boxed up and shipped to Texas.
 Now they’re mine.

 My vivid strain of apocalyptic thinking, sharpened by the coronavirus pandemic, makes me want to hoard my dead mother’s medical supplies.
-If toilet paper, yeast, and bread can go missing from shelves, then what hope do we have for antibiotics?
+If toilet paper, yeast, and flour can go missing from shelves, then what hope do we have for antibiotics?
 What if the hospital system is overwhelmed and one of us needs oxygen?
 Would we pass the cannula back and forth in front of our fireplace as we wait for the power to come back on?
 Might the antiseptics, bandages, and gauze help us avoid waiting for hours in an overcrowded, plague-ridden emergency waiting room?
-Would the prednisone give us the boost of energy we needed to wait in a rations line after another sleepless night with a howling, hungry baby?
+Would the prednisone give us the boost of energy we’d need to wait in a rations line after another sleepless night with a howling, hungry baby?

 I don’t think any of us will look at surplus the same way again.
 How many of us will buy a little extra tuna every week?
-Maybe stash some cans in the back of the pantry or in a plastic bin in a back closet that we’re embarrassed to admit even exists?
+Maybe stash some cans in the back of the pantry or inside a plastic bin in a back closet that we’re embarrassed to admit even exists?